tjbronx92/TipsAndCheatsheats/py/parsing.md

 ![image](/img/beans.gif "Which one")

-Notes on writing parsing different file types with py.
+Notes on parsing different file types with py.

 JSON
 ```python